SS William C. Moreland: Salvage

-Captains Joseph Kidd of Duluth, a representative of the underwriters, and William H. Hill, Interstate Steamship Company's marine superintendent, were placed in charge of the salvage efforts on the wreck.
-Later on 20 October, the tugboat James Whalen and lighter Empire of the Canadian Towing & Wrecking Company Ltd. arrived on the scene from Fort William, Ontario, while the wrecking tug Favorite and the tug C. L. Boynton of the Great Lakes Towing Company arrived on 21 October, from Port Huron, Michigan.
+Captain Joseph Kidd of Duluth, a representative of the underwriters, and Captain William H. Hill, Interstate Steamship Company's marine superintendent, were placed in charge of the salvage efforts on the wreck.
+On 20 October 1910, the tugboat James Whalen and lighter Empire of the Canadian Towing & Wrecking Company Ltd. arrived on the scene from Fort William, Ontario, while the wrecking tug Favorite and the tug C. L. Boynton of the Great Lakes Towing Company arrived on 21 October, from Port Huron, Michigan.
 (Note: The Toronto Marine Historical Society stated C. L. Boynton travelled to the wreck site from the Soo Locks, rather than Port Huron.)
-While appraising the state of the wreck, Kidd determined that although jettisoning the iron ore had the potential to further exacerbate the fracturing of William C. Morelands hull, it was only feasible option to allow for a successful salvage.
+While appraising the state of the wreck, Kidd determined that although jettisoning the iron ore had the potential to worsen the fracturing of William C. Morelands hull, it was only feasible option to allow for a successful salvage.
 After the arrival of Favorite and C. L. Boynton, lightering work began.
 By 22:00, salvage crews succeeded in removing roughly 2000–2500 LT of iron ore, when a gale with 24 mph winds forced the abandonment of the operation.
 The salvage crews sought shelter in Lily Pond, within the Portage Canal.
 The crack between the 22nd and 23rd hatches further widened over the nights of 22 and 23 October, her hull settling by 18 in at the stern.
 (Note: The Detroit Free Press reported that William C. Morelands hull broke for a third time, abreast of the 4th cargo hatch.
 This was not reported by any further sources.)